anirudh6415/anirudh6415.github.io/_posts/2023-05-07-First-blog.md

 Join me as we unravel the complexities of segmentation on CAD-PE dataset, empowering you to leverage this knowledge in your research, industry projects, or even personal endeavours.<br>

 So, fasten your seatbelts and get ready to explore the world of segmentation like never before!!.
-Let's unlock the hidden potential within Deep learning models and unleash their power.
+Let's unlock the hidden potential within Deep learning models and unleash their power.<br>

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">